momentum-mod/docs/content/docs/guides/porting-goldsrc-to-source.md

 ## Final polish

-Now it�s time to put the final polish on the map.
+Now it's time to put the final polish on the map.
 Fix up any broken geometry (although there might not be any if the map is simple enough), fix the lighting issues if there are any, and align any textures that may have become misaligned.
 You also might have to func_detail some of the brushes if there are a lot of small details, in order to cut down compile times.

 You can now compile the map!